Touring the Mother Road

 Author Robert A. Bellezza presents an incisive history of the missions, premiering many newly discovered glass-plate images from the 1920s-30s, selected rare prints, vintage postcards, and his own contemporary photos.
 His series from 2012-13, included 5 vintage photography books on the Pioneers and Founders of California featuring the author's images, vintage drawings, photographs and postcards as part of "Images of America", published by Arcadia Publishing.
 The ground-breaking books premiered never-before-seen rediscovered black and white images of California's monumental missions and features landmark adobes and presidios.
 During his 25-year media career with California Tour & Travel Magazine, he spent decades designing and editing a national coffee table magazine specifically for visitor centers, AAAs, and Barnes & Noble, targeting national advertisers.
 His original video production, The "Woodbridge Winery Harvest Tour", was produced in association with Robert Mondavi and is used in their international marketing campaigns.
 A latest release in November 2017, San Diego UnTapped! details in a 200-page guidebook award-winning breweries and includes updates on newly opened breweries!
 Up-close personal interviews are featured with dialogue, narrative and insights from over 50 San Diego brewery tours with neighborhood brewery tap & tasting touring map, 3-pages for tasting notes, details on San Diego Craft Breweries, Brewer Competitions & Awards, and Brewery Tasting Room addresses, phone numbers and websites.

-Alta California - The Spanish Mission History of Natives and Pioneers
+Alta California - Spanish Missionary Pioneer History

 by Robert A. Bellezza